coolcodechick/oAuth2Demo/README.md

 Contact
 -------

-Please see Brent Shaffer @ bshaffer's Git Hub account for the orignianl code information
+Please see Brent Shaffer @ bshaffer's Git Hub account for the original code information.

 MY Notes
 --------
-I had to add the scope column to the oauth_users table for the User Credential Grant to accept the flow passed in the request
+I had to add the scope column to the oauth_users table for the User Credential Grant to accept the flow passed in the request.